raymondminglee/Sound-Processing-for-Robotics/index.md

 ### Multi-Source Localization
 Multi-source localization is achieved by implementing TDOA localization method to both extracted source signals and microphone signals.

-After ICA, each extracted source signal is first compared with the four signals captured from the microphones on the mid-plane.
-Whichever microphone signal that has the highest correlation with the extracted source means that this microphone is the closest to the source location.
+After ICA, each extracted source signal is first compared with the four signals captured from the microphones on the mid-plane.Whichever microphone signal that has the highest correlation with the extracted source means that this microphone is the closest to the source location.
 Then we use cross-correlation again to find the time delay between the extracted source and the adjacent microphones.

 All the Matlab DSP function are availabel on to the [repository](https://github.com/raymondminglee/Sound-Processing-for-Robitics/code)
 <img src="pic/dsp.png?raw=true"/>